 Types of Flag Fabrics

-All outdoor flags are made of one of three materials: cotton, polyester, or nylon.
+are made of one of three materials: cotton, polyester, or nylon.
 Each of these materials has certain characteristics that may be more suitable for you depending on where you live.
 All of them are considered the only types of fabrics that should be used for American flags flown outside.

 Cotton, a natural material, is considered very durable.
 From a chemical standpoint, cotton can remain intact.
 However, cotton does not come near the high degree of durability that is a characteristic of man-made fabrics such as nylon or polyester.